Nico Hoerner Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in the league.

-- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.01).
+- The Giants have a 4.06 team ERA that ranks 13th among all league pitching staffs.

-- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (151 total, 1.1 per game).
+- Giants pitchers combine to give up the fifth-fewest home runs in baseball (153 total, 1.1 per game).

+- Beck starts for the first time this season for the Giants.

+- The 27-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.